zoetyu/workshop-ws-04-24-chrome-extension/README.md

 Our idea is also closely related to their idea --> we all love Tim.

 We also used the [clippy extension](https://chrome.google.com/webstore/detail/clippy-the-useless-paperc/fmbcdhjmhddnnpeomknikdbboejbhdcl?hl=en-US) to start working through building the extension and for the idea.

+The tutorial is also inspired by [this other tutorial on creating Chrome extensions from scratch](https://thoughtbot.com/blog/how-to-make-a-chrome-extension)